 Other methods include:

-- Using corn and wheat to create a combustible fuel called ethanol; and
+- Using corn and wheat to create a combustible fuel called biofuel such as ethanol

 Biomass is a renewable source of power that comes from organic materials.

 It’s mostly made by burning wood to heat a boiler.
 The boiler produces steam to turn a turbine, which creates power.

 This energy source provides reliable power to customers depending on the availability of sustainable biomass.

 Biomass is an expensive way to create power.

 With a low impact to the environment, biomass is considered a carbon-neutral energy source.

 There’s currently no biomass generation on the grid.

 We’ve partnered with Meadow Lake Tribal Council to bring 8 MW of biomass power to the province.
 For updates on this project, please visit the project page.